-Multi-Part AC 119-07 and 138-03 - Management of change for air transport and aerial work operators provides guidance on the construction of a change management process.
+Multi-Part AC 119-07 and 138-03 - Management of change for aviation organisations provides guidance on the construction of a change management process.

 An operator is to apply for approval of a significant change using the applicable form (see GM 138.025).